starkandwayne-attic/starkandwayne.github.com/_posts/2013-02-14-diy-paas-staging-an-app.md

 As I go along, I'll reference the projects/repositories that I need and show configuration files and helper scripts.

-The final product is available in a [git repository](https://github.com/StarkAndWayne/staging-apps-in-cloudfoundry) as a demonstration of the minimium parts of Cloud Foundry required to deploy an application via staging.

-## Staging an application
+## Creating a droplet

-The staging code is in [vcap-staging](https://github.com/cloudfoundry/vcap-staging)
+The heart of the staging code is in [vcap-staging](https://github.com/cloudfoundry/vcap-staging)

 The goal of `vcap-staging` is to create a new folder structure that contains: